-Human participants (N = 32) took part in a two-session experiment that spanned consecutive days.
+Human participants (N = 32) took part in a two session experiment that spanned consecutive days.
 In session 1, participants learned 24 scene-location associations.
 To create memory competition, the 24 scenes consisted of 12 pairs of highly similar images (pairmates; Fig. 1A).
 Each scene was associated with a spatial location, which we will refer to as its target location (Fig. 1B).
 There were 8 possible locations arranged in a circle, equidistant from the center of the screen and equidistant from each other.
 Pairmates were never associated with the same location.
-Participants were first exposed to the scenes without their associated locations and then performed interleaved study and test blocks on the scene-location associations, one at a time.
+Participants were first exposed to the scenes without their associated locations and then performed interleaved study and test blocks on the scene-location associations (Fig. 1C).
+During study blocks, participants were presented with the scene-location associations, one at a time.
 During test blocks, participants were cued with one of the scene images and asked to respond by making a memory-guided saccade to the associated target location on a blank display.
-To succeed at this task, participants had to discriminate between scene pairmates such that they could respond with the target location associated with the cued scene's pairmate.
+To succeed at this task, participants had to discriminate between scene pairmates such that they could respond with the target location associated with the cued scene and avoid responding with the competitor location associated with the cued scene's pairmate.

 To evaluate memory, we measured the angular error between participants' final saccade end point and three relevant locations along the circle of studied locations: 1) the target location; 2) the competitor location; and 3) a control location an equal distance away from the target as the competitor.
 It was not possible to define a control location when target-competitor distances were 180 degrees, and thus these trials were excluded for all control vs. competitor location comparisons.
-Note that for all analyses, "degrees" indicates the polar angle distance, or distance around the unit circle, and not degrees of visual angle.
 We assigned a participant's final saccade to one of these three locations if it was closer to that location than to any of the other studied locations (i.e. if the angular error between the saccade end point and the center of the relevant location was less than 22.5 degrees).
 To establish whether participants experienced memory competition, we first examined the relative probability of saccades to the competitor and control locations.
-Across all test trials, participants were significantly more likely to make responses to the competitor than to the control location ( $t{31} = 4.74$ ; p < 0.001; Fig. 1D), validating the presence of competition.
+Across all test trials, participants were significantly more likely to make responses to the competitor than to the control location (t{31} = 4.74; p < 0.0001; Fig. 1D), validating the presence of competition.
 We then confirmed that learning occurred during the session by comparing target and competitor response probabilities between the first and last test presentation.
-The relative probability of these responses changed reliably over the session (target/competitor x first/last interaction: $F{1,31} = 95.8$ ; p < 0.001; Fig. 1E).
-Participants made significantly more responses to the target location from the first to the last test presentation (first = 37.9%; last = 67.8%; $t{31} = 9.82$ ; p < 0.001) and significantly fewer responses to the competitor (first = 12.4%; last = 4.9%; $t{31} = -5.60$ ; p < 0.001).
+The relative probability of these responses changed reliably over the session (target/competitor x first/last interaction: $F{1,31}$ = 95.8; p < 0.0001; Fig. 1E).
+Participants made significantly more responses to the target location from the first to the last test presentation (first = 37.9%; last = 67.8%; t{31} = 9.82; p < 0.0001) and significantly fewer responses to the competitor (first = 12.4%; last = 4.9%; t{31} = -5.60; p < 0.0001).
 Thus, participants successfully acquired the scene-location associations in the first experimental session, overcoming interference from memory competitors to do so.